deeplaying/char_wgu/README.md

 ## TODO
 * Unit tests.
 UNIT TESTS. **UNIT TESTS**.
 * Comment the code properly.
 Some blocks are too convoluted to comprehend.
 * Randomize the training examples.
-This should also help with the
+This should also help with the overfitting issue with large learning rates.
+* Add support for other RNN cells like GRU cells.
+* Add live loss plot within the IPython environment for Colab.

+## Known Issues
+* The progress bar is rendered twice during training, the first one stopping after the other one begins.
+* The progress bar overflows during sampling.
+* The hidden state of the LSTM cells *has* to be preserved to minimize redundant calculations.
+Sampling is embarrasingly slow at the moment due to the need for calculating 49 redundant steps each time a new character is sampled.
+That is almost shameful.